on orders of $85 or more

 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Where did the Scottish Mann family come from?
 What is the Scottish Mann family crest and coat of arms?
 When did the Mann family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Mann family history?The name Mann was first used by the ancient Strathclyde-Briton people of the Scottish/English Borderlands.
 The first Mann family lived in Aberdeen.

 Surnames that evolved in Scotland in the Middle Ages often appear under many spelling variations.
 These are due to the practice of spelling according to sound in the era before dictionaries had standardized the English language.
 Mann has appeared as Mann, Mangus, Man and others.

-First found in Aberdeenshire, where they held a family seat from ancient times.
+First found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat from ancient times.

 More information is included under the topic Early Mann Notables in all our PDF Extended History products.